Strongly chirped dissipative solitons in normal and anomalous dispersion regimes

-Unlike a non-dissipative soliton, which has a fixed energy for given parameters, a DS can exist over a broad range of energies and durations by adjusting the balance of gain/nonlinear loss and dispersion/phase nonlinearity \cite{grelu2012dissipative}, forming a key parameter characterizing the DS parametric space \cite{kalashnikov2006chirped}.
-Early theoretical formalisms for describing DS were based on a master equation – essentially a complex Ginzburg–Landau equation (CGLE) that includes terms for gain saturation, saturable absorption, group-delay dispersion (GDD), and self-phase modulation (SPM) \cite{haus1975theory}.
+Unlike a non-dissipative soliton, whose energy is fixed for given parameters, a DS can exist over a broad range of energies and durations by adjusting the balance of gain/nonlinear loss and dispersion/phase nonlinearity \cite{grelu2012dissipative}, forming a key parameter characterizing the DS parametric space \cite{kalashnikov2006chirped}.
+Early theoretical formalisms for describing DS were based on a master equation – essentially a CGLE that includes terms for gain saturation, SAM, GDD, and SPM \cite{haus1975theory}.
 Soliton-like solutions of this master equation correspond to stable mode-locked pulses in a laser.
-By the mid-1990s, the detailed analysis of the cubic-quintic CGLE was performed, revealing that it admits stable pulsed solutions in both the anomalous-GDD (AGD) and normal-GDD (NGD) regimes \cite{kivshar1989dynamics,haus1991structures,akhmediev1995novel,akhmediev1996singularities,soto1997pulse}, spatial and spatio-temporal solitons \cite{malomed2005spatiotemporal,skarka2006stability}, solitons in BEC \cite{sakaguchi2003stable}, metamaterials and plasmonics \cite{smirnova2015dissipative}, and PT-symmetric systems \cite{he2013lattice}.
+By the mid-1990s, the detailed analysis of the cubic-quintic CGLE was performed, revealing that it admits stable pulsed solutions in both the AGD and NGD regimes \cite{kivshar1989dynamics,haus1991structures,akhmediev1995novel,akhmediev1996singularities,soto1997pulse}, spatial and spatio-temporal solitons \cite{malomed2005spatiotemporal,skarka2006stability}, solitons in BEC \cite{sakaguchi2003stable}, metamaterials and plasmonics \cite{smirnova2015dissipative}, and PT-symmetric systems \cite{he2013lattice}.
 In parallel, closely related coarse-grained descriptions arise for driven open condensates, where the long-wavelength phase dynamics can be mapped to effective stochastic field theories and used to predict universal scaling of coherence and correlations in space and time \cite{sieberer2025universality}.

-The most interesting kind of stable DS is one that exhibits an instantaneous phase change within its slowly varying envelope.
-This phenomenon (chirp) usually develops in the NGD regime \cite{proctor1993characterization}.
+The interesting kind of stable DS is one that exhibits an instantaneous phase change within its slowly varying envelope.
+This phenomenon (chirp) usually develops in the NGD \cite{proctor1993characterization}.
 The presence of the chirp causes the energy fluxes inside a soliton \cite{ankiewicz2008dissipative}.
 The resulting energy redistribution makes a DS more robust and enables its energy scaling.
-The last becomes possible due to chirp growth with energy, causing the DS to stretch, which reduces its peak power and thereby suppresses destabilization due to nonlinear effects \cite{kalashnikov2006chirped}.
-This regime is specific to the NGD regime \cite{fernandez2004chirped,renninger2008dissipative} and was named as \textit{dissipative soliton resonance} (DSR) \cite{chang2008dissipative}.
-As was predicted \cite{chang2009dissipative,grelu2010dissipative}, this phenomenon also exists in AGD \cite{duan2011experimental}.
+The last becomes possible because chirp grows with energy, stretches DS, confines its peak power, and thereby suppresses a destabilization due to nonlinear effects \cite{kalashnikov2006chirped}.
+This regime is specific to the NGD \cite{fernandez2004chirped,Chong:06,renninger2008dissipative} and was termed dissipative soliton resonance (DSR) \cite{chang2008dissipative}.